Álfblót - A Hallowed Heathen Night

 To start my UPG practice: My mother (son's Mormor) would say it is the time of year the veil between us and the afterlife is thinnest, and it is a time of year you can talk to your dead ancestors.
 She also mentioned, "During the full moon of October, elves dance over mounds with the dead under the moon's full light."
 How magical!
-The Kormáks Saga also mentions a mound, so maybe it's my mom's retelling of this story, although likely unaware of the original source.
+The Kormáks Saga also mentions a mound.
+Although this tale has been passed down through my family, I wonder if they were unaware of the original source.

 So what is the Hartman home doing for Álfblót?

 We will be honouring loved ones who have passed on.
-This includes my husband's Opa (grandfather), my Mormor, and my husband's Nanny (our grandmothers).
+This includes my husband's Opa (grandfather) and our grandmothers (my Mormor and my husband's Nanny).

 We will start our afternoon with a ham (traditionally boar) and harvest dinner.
-Three extra plates will be set out for the ancestors we are honouring.
-We will toast them by pouring some of our drinks into their cups and begin drinking and feasting.
+An extra plate will be set out for the ancestors we are honouring.
+We will welcome them to the table, toast them by pouring some of our drinks into their cups, serve the food to everyone, and begin drinking and feasting.
 A candle will be lit on each of their plates to symbolize the light of their lives.

-Once dusk falls and our little Heathen is asleep, we will light a fire and toast our ancestors; We will talk all night about the memories we have with them and what we loved most.
+Once dusk falls and our little Heathens are asleep, we light a fire and toast our ancestors; We will talk all night about the memories we have with them and what we loved most.

-As my son gets older and joins us, we will include him in the fire celebration while we talk about our ancestors, from the ones we remember to the ones who left a mark.
-We will explore our genealogy charts and stories with him and give him a sense of connection with his lineage.
+As our kids get older and joins us, we will include them in the fire celebration while we talk about our ancestors, from the ones we remember to the ones who left a mark.
+We will explore our genealogy charts and stories with them, and give him a sense of connection with their lineage.
 For us, the smaller and more intimate events are the ones that hold the most meaning.
 Still, for many members of the Heathen community, this is a significant celebration that requires sacrifice.